 To enable high quality and efficient research, the NSW Government invested $12 million to develop our facility, which opened in November 2017 and is an asset to support research collaboration..

-It enables the utilisation of state-wide services and infrastructure, including data management, specimen transportation and blood collection connected with the processing of human biological material.
+We enable the utilisation of statewide services and infrastructure, including data management, specimen transportation and blood collection connected with the processing of human biological material.

 Want to know more?